passivsystems/play-workflow/DOCUMENTATION.md

 The steps are provided a `WorkflowContext[A]` (where `A` refers to the result of the step) which can be used for navigation.
 * `ctx.actionCurrent` is the current step - forms and buttons should post to this to invoke the post function, and navigation will advance if the post function is successful.
 * `ctx.actionPrevious` is the previous step - buttons can use this to go back a page.
 Note, actionPrevious returns an `Option[Call]`` since not all pages can go back (i.e. the first page)
 * `ctx.restart` returns a `Call` pointing to the first page.
-In addition, it will clear the session.
+In addition, it will clear the session, preserving any initial flow parameters.
 This may be useful to restart from error pages.
 * `ctx.goto("step1")` - returns a `Call` to a step using its identifier.
 This should be used with caution, since it will only work if the step is defined in the current flow, and all the previous steps have been completed (results in session).

 ## Security